 3) The 3 minutes period:

-Earlier I mentioned that since we all are different from each other, the Rausis technique MAY NEED some personal ”customization”.
+Earlier I mentioned that since we all are different from each other, the Rausis method MAY NEED some personal ”customization”.

 What I meant was that perhaps some people will need more time to fall asleep and the 3 minutes won’t be enough for everybody.

-Increase the time between the alarms to 4 or 5 (or even more) minutes.
+Increase the time between the alarms to 4 – 5 (or even more) minutes.

 If you feel that the second alarm comes in your dream too fast, and you are still not in a bit more deeper sleep, just do the same and increase the time between alarms.
-(5-10-15 minutes)
+(5, 10 or 15 minutes).

 If it doesn’t work the first/or the second night, don’t freak out!

-What if it doesn’t work on the first try?
+What if the technique doesn’t work the first time?